 You should also expect to see a smattering of parts from Italian/Taiwanese component maker FSA.
 Instead of speccing their bikes entirely from Shimano parts many bike manufacturers will look to save a bit of money by fitting a different crankset, usually an FSA one.
 That isn't necessarily a negative — FSA components have a very good reputation for quality and performance.

 One difference between Tiagra and 105 is that Tiagra is 10-speed, 105 11-speed.
-That means you get one more rear sprocket with 105, giving you either a bigger range or closer gaps between gears for more consistent pedalling.
+That means you get one more rear sprocket with 105, giving you closer gaps between gears for more consistent pedalling.

 Most bikes here use a compact (50/34) double ring chainset providing 20 gears with Tiagra, 22 with 105.
 A triple chainset is an option on some bikes and provides more low and high gears, useful for climbing.

 Disc brakes are now very common in this price range.
 They provide better stopping in the wet, and make it much easier for a frame to accommodate tyres fatter than 25mm.
 They also mean the braking is unaffected by the rim being a bit out of true, and you never need worry about your rims wearing out.